lightstep/opentelemetry-auto-instr-python/docs/basic_usage.rst

 Manual Instrumentation
 ----------------------

-If you would like to extend the functionality of the ``ddtrace`` library or gain finer control over instrumenting your application, several techniques are provided by the library.
+If you would like to extend the functionality of the ``oteltrace`` library or gain finer control over instrumenting your application, several techniques are provided by the library.

 Decorator
 ^^^^^^^^^

-``ddtrace`` provides a decorator that can be used to trace a particular method in your application::
+``oteltrace`` provides a decorator that can be used to trace a particular method in your application::

   @tracer.wrap()